PrestaShop/prestashop-specs/content/1.7/back-office/design/image-settings/add-edit-image-setting.md

  ## Call to action
  There are 2 buttons at the bottom of this page:
- - Cancel: The image type is not added/edited and the image settings page is displayed
+ - **Cancel**: The image type is not added/edited and the image settings page is displayed
- - Save: In the case of adding an image type and if there is no error, the image type is added and a success message is displayed on the top of image settings page : "Successful creation.".
+ - **Save**: In the case of adding an image type and if there is no error, the image type is added and a success message is displayed on the top of image settings page : "Successful creation.".
 In the case of editing an image type, the image is edited and a success message is displayed on the top of the image settings page : "Successful update.".

 ## UI notifications after submitting